Story: Older people

 A study published in 2009 found that despite their risk of poorer health, the majority of older people were happy with their health status and with their life overall.
 Health is probably the single most important factor which influences the quality of life of older people.

 With the increasing numbers of older people, the cost of providing such assistance is expected to rise significantly.
-The dependency ratio, which compares the number of people in the dependent age groups (those under 15, and those over 65) to the working-age population, is increasing, but it may be offset by better health for older people and the likelihood of their working into their 70s.
+The dependency ratio, which compares the number of people in the dependent age groups (those under 15, and those over 65) to the working-age population, is increasing, but it may be offset by the better health of older people and the likelihood of them working into their 70s.

 Education

-Older people have more time to study so they often enrol as students in community or university courses.
-Some graduate beside their children or grandchildren.
-A popular option is the University of the Third Age, an international organisation which provides learning opportunities for older people through lectures, study groups and online courses.
-In 2009 there were 65 branches in New Zealand.
+Older people have more time to study and often enrol as students in community or tertiary courses.
+Some graduate alongside their children or grandchildren.
+Free international online courses are also popular options.
+The University of the Third Age, an international organisation, provides learning opportunities for older people through lectures, study groups and online courses.
+In 2018 there were over 80 branches in New Zealand.